ansible/ansible-content-parser/README.md

   --profile {min,basic,moderate,safety,shared,production}
                         Specify which rules profile to be used for ansible-lint --skip-transform      Skip the transform step of ansible-lint.
-If this option is not specified, ansible-lint is executed with the --write option and files are transformed according to the rules specified.
+If this option is not specified, ansible-lint is executed with the --fix option and files are transformed according to the rules specified.
   --skip-ansible-lint   Skip the execution of ansible-lint.
   --no-exclude          Do not rerun ansible-lint with excluding files that caused syntax check errors.
 If one or more
                         syntax check errors were found, execution fails without generating the training dataset.